adunna/owl-scrape/README.md

 ## Dependencies

- - (Currently) Linux only
+ - Should run on other OSes, but only tested on Linux
  - Python 3
- - `pip3 install streamlink requests`
+ - `pip3 install streamlink requests flask`
  - `ffmpeg`

-## Setup
+## Setup / Usage

 Install Python 3, the required Python 3 modules, and ffmpeg.

 Clone the repository to your disk.
-Copy `config.sample.py` into `config.py`, and change `OAUTH_TOKEN` to your OAuth Token, obtained by using `streamlink --twitch-oauth-authenticate`.

-Set `QUALITY` in `config.py` to your preferred quality, if it is not best (1080p60) by default.
-Note this is 14 separate streams at whatever quality you set, so have your bandwidth ready.

-Quality options are: `"audio_only"`, `"360p"`, `"480p"`, `"720p"`, and `"best"`, where best = 1080p60.

-Run the program with `python3 scrape.py` and profit!
+Execute the main program with `python3 main.py` and navigate to `http://localhost:5000` in your browser.

+Obtain your Twitch OAuth token via the button on the web panel, and enter it into the text box, and choose your preferred quality then click the "Save Changes" button.

+Apply your wanted filters, then click "Save Filters" to save the filters.

+Click the "Start" button or "Stop" button to start the scraper or stop it, respectively.

+Note that you do not have to restart the scraper to activate new filters or stream quality, it will be applied to the next seen game.
+You also are able to close the web panel at any time and as long as the Python program is running, it will continue to scrape in the background.